fruvs/Copycord/README.md

 # <img width="24px" src="logo/logo.png" alt="Copycord"></img> Copycord

-**Copycord** lets you clone and monitor Discord servers in real-time, with a feature-rich slash command system and a sleek, easy-to-use web dashboard.
+**Copycord** lets you clone and mirror Discord servers in real-time, with a feature-rich slash command system and a sleek, easy-to-use web dashboard.
 Easily clone servers, scrape member lists, customize channels, and much more just a few clicks.

 > [!IMPORTANT]